Bluescape/pr-jira-action/README.md

 - Assign it to a user
 - Set it to "In Progress"
 - Update the name of the PR to include that JIRA as a prefix
+- Comment back to the PR with a link to the JIRA

 ## Inputs
 See action.yml for the input arguments